sanskrit/raw_etexts_english/blogs/manasataramgini/2010-10-17_some-meanderings-on-videshya-in-indo-aryan.md

 +++
-title = "Some meanderings on videshya inxa0Indo-Aryan"
+title = "Some meanderings on videshya in Indo-Aryan"

 +++
 The traditional thought of the Arya-s described a class of words termed